 In essence, it is very important to have a holistic view of a customer's behavior by tracking potential distress early and most effectively by reducing costs, minimizing risks, and improving speed.
-Housing finance for self-employed, informal workers is a high-growth segment with underserved credit due to limited credit and product understanding.
-As these segments earn in cash, verification is more challenging, mainly relying on information from bank statements.
+Housing finance for self-employed, informal workers is a high-growth segment with underserved credit due to limited credit and product

+Inderstanding.
+As these segments from in from verification bank statements.
 The process requires multi-party approval, which must be comprehensive and binding, often difficult for developers and customers due to a lack of trust in housing funding.
 Unequal governance of builders presents the financial community with a high perceived potential risk in affordable housing projects using technological business geolocation combined with AI and ML.